Anthony Joshua v Carlos Takam: WBA and IBF champion eyes heavyweight history

 A win will fuel talk of unifying the titles with the WBC crown of Deontay Wilder and Joseph Parker's WBO version.

-"History is a great thing to chase," Britain's Joshua told BBC Sport.
+"History is a great thing to chase," Briton Joshua told BBC Sport.
 "It's very possible and a great challenge."

 Asked if timing fights to satisfy all four sanctioning bodies made the task difficult, Joshua replied: "We will find a way to make it happen.